“The debate on the end of life comes down to questioning what treatment means”

 On the contrary, it is very healthy for health professionals to question themselves and be vigilant.
 The debate on the end of life, as it has been opened, amounts to questioning what care means.
 Behind the general question of active assistance in dying, two questions are posed: can the act of care go as far as administering a lethal product to a patient?
 And can the act of caring go so far as to accompany a patient in his suicide?

-I don’t have many doubts about the second approach: when someone formulates a request for assisted suicide, not exploring it, not listening to it, would be for me the opposite of care.
+I don’t have many doubts regarding the second approach: when someone formulates a request for assisted suicide, not exploring it, not listening to it, would be for me the opposite of care.
 On the other hand, it seems to me quite normal that the fact of administering a lethal product, in other words, of intervening oneself in the death of others, raises questions.
 This runs counter to the principles of palliative care.
 The fact of not killing is enshrined in the Hippocratic oath.

 Read also: Article reserved for our subscribers End of life: a significant proportion of caregivers display their doubts or reluctance